 November 11: Singles Day

-A phenomenon that is known as one of the biggest retail days of the year that is almost entirely overlooked by Kiwi Retailers, is 'Singles Day'.
-In fact, in 2019, 76% of Kiwis claim they've still not heard of the shopping festival.
+This phenomenon is known globally as one of the biggest retail days of the year, but is almost entirely overlooked by Kiwi Retailers.
+In fact, in 2019, 76% of Kiwis claimed they've still not heard of the shopping festival.

 What is Singles Day?

-However, Singles Day really picked up traction in 2009 when retail giant Alibaba (China's Alibaba equivalent) commercialised the holiday, with 17 retailers offering discounts to customers in celebration of the event.
-When comparing to the 180,000 brands that participated in Singles Day just last year, you can clearly see how the holiday for retailers has exponentially grown.
+However, Singles Day really picked up traction in 2009 when retail giant Alibaba commercialised the holiday, with 17 retailers offering discounts to customers in celebration of the event.
+In 2020 the total value of orders across Alibaba’s shopping platforms totalled $74.1 billion.

 How can retailers make the most of Singles Day?

-If you're an Kiwi retailer, there's a real opportunity to make use of an international retail holiday and be one of the few merchants in New Zealand to harness the market power of the trend.
+Don't just take our word for it though!
+The key to Singles Day success is understanding your niche and appealing to the Chinese domestic market.
+There's still a real opportunity to make use of this international retail holiday and be one of the few merchants in New Zealand to harness the market power of the trend.

-2. Get on-board with WeChat Pay and Alipay as a payment solution.
-If you haven't yet checked out our blog on the power of Alipay in attracting Chinese customers and growing you're average spend, the most important thing to note is A recent Nielsen research study of Chinese international travellers found that 93% would spend more money on their overseas holidays if merchants made mobile payments available.
+2. Get onboard with WeChat Pay and Alipay as payment solutions.
+If you haven't yet check out our blog on the power of Alipay in attracting Chinese customers and growing you're average spend.

-If you're interested in finding out how easy it is to enable WeChat and Alipay acceptance on your EFTPOS terminal in preparation for next years' Singles Day customer influx, you can find the details here.
+If you're interested in finding out how easy it is to enable WeChat and Alipay acceptance on your EFTPOS terminal, you can find the details here.

 Towards the end of November each year, retailers are impacted by one of the more popularised American retail days, 'Black Friday'.
-Unlike Singles Day, Black Friday is somewhat more notorious and recognised in New Zealand, with Paymark figures from 2018 suggesting that Black Friday sales have in fact surpassed boxing day sales in NZ ($69.7m on Black Friday vs. $68m on Boxing Day).
+Unlike Singles Day, Black Friday is somewhat more notorious and recognised in New Zealand.

 What is Black Friday?